Using FlightSQL to Connect to Ballista

 In order to run queries against data, tables need to be “registered” with the current session (and re-registered upon each new connection).

-To register a table, find a .csv, .json, or .parquet file for testing, and use the syntax below:
+To register the built-in demo table, use the syntax below:

 Once the table has been registered, all the normal SQL queries can be performed: